 The current Eat Your Way Clean eating philosophy

-My food philosophy has morphed as more research and education has become available and as I have had time to experiment with different foods and how they impact my body.
+My food philosophy has morphed as more research and education have become available and as I have had time to experiment with different foods and how they impact my body.

 Gluten and Dairy